Insider’s Guide to Alpine Sightseeing & the PEAK 2 PEAK Gondola

 The PEAK 2 PEAK Gondola links Blackcomb and Whistler, the two mountains that make up part of our skiing, biking and hiking paradise.
-It’s a feat of engineering boasting the longest unsupported lift span in the world (3.024 kilometres or 1.88 miles).
+It’s a feat of engineering boasting an unsupported lift span of 3.024 kilometres or 1.88 miles.
 It’s also the highest lift of its kind with an elevation of 436 metres (1,427 ft).
 Needless to say with those numbers it offers some pretty spectacular views of the village, valley and surrounding mountains – 360 degree views in fact.

 Sightseeing on the PEAK 2 PEAK Gondola is available almost all year round, with scheduled downtime in spring and fall for maintenance.
 Always check the Hours of Operation before planning your visit.

 The tickets to ride the gondola are called PEAK 2 PEAK 360 Experience tickets and they can be purchased online in advance with or without accommodation, at the Whistler Visitors Centre (on the day only) or at any Whistler Blackcomb Guest Relations office or ticket booth, located at the base of the lifts.
 The other thing to note is that the PEAK 2 PEAK and Whistler Gondola do close for yearly maintenance in the spring and fall, so always be sure to check the mountain operation times before planning your trip.